 THE MAN BEHIND THE WHITE GUITAR

-Since then, our film has been honored with awards in India and The Hague, along with screenings in Italy, Brazil and California.
+Our film has been around the world now, honored with awards in India and The Hague, along with screenings in Italy, Brazil and California.
 Thank you to so many people who helped make this project one for others to be inspired by values of honesty, trust and the power of music to unite.

 “They’re going to make a movie about Neto?
 Well he’s brilliant, isn’t he?” – 92-year-old baker Ms. Watson from the Cotswolds in England.